joaoboger/TechnicalChallenge_GenerativeAI/README.md

 The repository is organized as follows:

-- `notebooks/`: This folder contains additional Jupyter Notebooks that you may find useful for exploring the dataset, preprocessing the data, or evaluating the trained models.
+- `notebooks/`: This folder contains the Jupyter Notebook used for exploring the dataset, preprocessing the data, and evaluating the trained models.
     - `train.ipynb`: This Jupyter Notebook contains the main code for the generative AI challenge.
 It provides an end-to-end implementation and demonstrates the process of training the neural network models and generating new meander channel images.

 - `models/`: This folder is intended to store the trained models.
 However, it is currently empty due to the large file size of the models.